reportportal/docs/src/md/src/GettingStarted/Integrations.md

 `Authorization`: OFF/ON
 `Username`: <user_email_address>
 `Password`: <user_email_password>
-'TLS' or 'SSL': should be checked depends on selected port.
+'TLS' or 'SSL': should be checked depends on the selected port.
 ```

 Example of email server configuration for Gmail email server (detailed info could be found [here](https://support.google.com/a/answer/176600?hl=en))